 Back to the classics — warm up this winter with slow-cooker chicken noodle soup.

-Come home after a brisk winter day to a healthy, homemade chicken noodle soup.
+End these cold winter days with a healthy, homemade chicken noodle soup for dinner.
 Pair with some whole grain bread, low-fat cheese and fruit for a complete meal.

 - 2 boneless skinless chicken breasts

 - 5 carrots, peeled and sliced